 Incorporating Different Flavors

-Experimenting with flavors can elevate your chocolate truffles to new heights.
-Try adding a pinch of sea salt for a sweet-salty combination, or incorporate fresh herbs like mint or basil for a refreshing twist.
-Spices such as cinnamon or nutmeg can introduce warmth, while essential oils like orange or lemon can provide a zesty flair.
+Try adding a pinch of sea salt for a sweet-salty kick, or mix in chopped mint or basil for a fresh flavor.
+Spices like cinnamon or nutmeg add warmth, and citrus oils (orange or lemon) give a zesty twist.

 Coatings and Textures